Tony Selby: Career

-Selby appeared as a Hood in the American superhero film Superman, the first motion picture, in 1978.
-His role was uncredited.

 Selby made his radio debut, as the voice of Eddie on the BBC Radio 4 radio drama strand Saturday Night Theatre in 1981.
 He worked on several other radio plays.

-Selby appeared on three episodes of the ITV, and later BBC One, biographical television documentary, This Is Your Life.
+He appeared on three episodes of the ITV, and later BBC One, biographical television documentary, This Is Your Life.
 The first episode, for John Thaw, was broadcast in 1981.
 The second episode, for Glen Murphy, was broadcast in 1992.
 The third episode, for Geoffrey Hughes, was broadcast in 2001.

-Selby portrayed Sabalom Glitz in the BBC science fiction television series Doctor Who from 1986 to 1987, with Colin Baker and Sylvester McCoy.
+Selby subsequently portrayed Sabalom Glitz in the BBC science fiction television series Doctor Who from 1986 to 1987, with Colin Baker and Sylvester McCoy.
 He appeared in The Mysterious Planet, The Ultimate Foe and Dragonfire.

-Selby portrayed Max Taplow in the BBC One comedy-drama series Love Hurts.
+He appeared as Max Taplow in the BBC One comedy-drama series Love Hurts.
 The series was created by Laurence Marks and Maurice Gran, and ran from 1992 to 1994.

-Selby was a lyricist.
-He wrote songs with the jazz pianist Tony Lee.
+Selby was a lyricist, and wrote songs with the jazz pianist Tony Lee.
 In 1995, Lee said "We've written one for Tony Bennett, but have yet to persuade him to record it,".

-Selby played Ben Rumson in the 1996 revival of the Broadway musical comedy, Paint Your Wagon, at Regent's Park Open Air Theatre.
+He played Ben Rumson in the 1996 revival of the Broadway musical comedy, Paint Your Wagon, at Regent's Park Open Air Theatre.
 His role earned him a 1997 Laurence Olivier Award nomination for best supporting performance in a musical.

 Selby portrayed Clive Mitchell, a member of the Mitchell family, in the BBC One soap opera EastEnders.
 He appeared in two episodes during early October 2002, and was credited as Uncle Clive.
 His character was mentioned a handful of times during the 1990s, and was briefly mentioned in 2003.

-Selby portrayed Danny Paye, an East End loan shark, in the BBC One police procedural comedy drama, New Tricks.
+He appeared as Danny Paye, an East End loan shark, in the BBC One police procedural comedy drama, New Tricks.
 The episode, "Meat Is Murder", was broadcast in 2009.

-Selby portrayed Vic Bishop in the ITV crime drama mystery series Midsomer Murders.
+He then portrayed Vic Bishop in the ITV crime drama mystery series Midsomer Murders.
 The episode, "The Silent Land", was broadcast in 2010.

 Selby portrayed Arthur Harper, Susan Harper's long-lost father, in the BBC One sitcom My Family.
 The episode, "A Decent Proposal", was broadcast in 2011.
 Selby made his final film appearance, as Darryl, in the zombie action comedy, Cockneys vs Zombies.
 The film was released in 2012.

-Selby portrayed Gabriel Franks in the Sky One superhero crime drama series Stan Lee's Lucky Man.
+He portrayed Gabriel Franks in the Sky One superhero crime drama series Stan Lee's Lucky Man.
 The episode, "Evil Eye", was broadcast in 2016, and marked his final appearance as an actor.
 Selby retired in March 2016, after his final television appearance, as himself in the documentary film, Versus: The Life and Films of Ken Loach.